Santosh-Konappanavar/PortFolio/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, open the following link:

 - [PortFolio](https://santosh-konappanavar.github.io/PortFolio/)